 A bear may eat your supplies, you might fall in the water and soak through your clothes, a multitude of events can occur.
 The best news is, your zipper breaking does not have to be one of these trip-ruining occurrences.

 When you are prepared for a zipper emergency, you can look up at the vast universe above and laugh smugly because you’ll be able to make that particular repair yourself in a jiffy.
 “You can’t rattle me that easily,” you’ll exclaim to Mother Nature.
 Because you packed pliers, a repair kit, and sewing utensils.
 And because you’ve read this guide.
+For more useful and easy instructions on how to repair a zipper, find out by reading our earlier article on this topic.

 Now go out there and adventure.
 The wilderness awaits you, and so does your sleeping bag, because it has your back, and now you can have its back too.
 So what do you think about repairing a sleeping bag zipper on your own?
 Have you done it before?
 The comments section is below.